 The greatest benefits of sprouting potatoes is most apparent in early varieties.
 With second early (mid season) varieties, there are definite time benefits but not as great as with earlies.
 However, with maincrop (late season) potatoes, the benefits are almost unnoticeable because of the long time they take to mature.
 We would advise sprouting early potato varieties, maybe also doing the same with second early (mid season) varieties.

 We would not advise sprouting maincrop (late season) potato varieties, the benefits are not sufficient for the work involved.
-Another reason for this view is that this is what farmers do who produce potatoes commercially.
-They have years of practical experience and we take that experience seriously.

 IS IT TOO LATE TO START CHITTING / SPROUTING POTATOES?